 Use immunodiagnostic testing of serum and CSF.
 Determine the suitability of the case for field trial enrollment, review the parameters for enrollment on the Clinical Trial tab.
 Submit samples for testing using ELISA Submission Form.
 The appropriate initial tests for suspect EPM are the SAG 1, 5, 6 for sarcocystosis and the CRP.
 Your sample will be saved for 6 months in case additional testing is required.
 Review the test results, EPM Chart and if necessary, call for advice on additional testing.

 Determine the appropriate treatment.
-The most complete information on licensed treatments for S neurona can be found in the Freedom of Information summary, FOI Marquis FIS Protazil.
-The expectation of effectiveness can be determined from these documents.
+The most complete information on licensed treatments for S neurona can be found in the Freedom of Information summary, FOI Marquis FIS Protazil and ReBalance-FOIS.
+The expectation of effectiveness can be determined from these documents, pay attention to what constitutes a "successful" treatment, sometimes success is change from a positive to a negative test result without any improvement in the clinical signs.
 Qualified horses can enroll in field trials.
 The field trials and safety studies allow us to write our FOI.
 Review the qualifications for inclusion criteria, sign the Owner Consent Form, the forms are trial specific.
 To enter the trial you may need additional documentation and testing, be sure to call prior to treatment.
 In some studies there is a "wash out" period before entering our field studies.

 Post-treatment evaluation is important.
 We recommend a post-treatment examination at 10 days after initiating treatment in one study or 14 days in another study.
 Assess the gait score and complete a second form, Gait Assessment Score.
 If the horse has not returned to a GAS 0, call us to discuss the case.
 If the horse has a chronic relapsing history consider an alternate diagnosis, polyneuritis or sarcocystosis due to S. fayeri, Polyneuritis equi Ellison 2015 and Ellison 2015 Polyneuritis equi assay or 2016 S fayeri.